 For MIS, successful parabolic flight testing led to the development of the company’s initial demonstration optical fiber puller, which launched to the ISS on SpaceX CRS-13 in December 2017.
 As part of their multi-flight Optical Fiber Production in Microgravity (OFPIM) experiment, this first investigation from MIS focused on evaluating the puller’s temperature settings.

 The OFPIM hardware is entirely automated, which holds great promise for long-term commercial use due to the minimal crew time needed for unloading and plugging in samples—but perfecting the operation of the industrial process itself takes iteration.
 To this end, a second investigation from MIS that launched on SpaceX CRS-14 in April focused on testing several approaches for fiber-pulling techniques, and a third investigation on SpaceX CRS-15 in June further optimized the industrial process settings.
-A fourth investigation that launched on SpaceX CRS-16 earlier this month seeks to shift from pulling only test-length fibers to pulling fibers reaching up to 100 m in length for analysis.
+A fourth investigation that launched on Northrop Grumman CRS-10 last month seeks to shift from pulling only test-length fibers to pulling fibers reaching up to 100 m in length for analysis.